ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

   └── public
       └── ...

-A good practice for the creation and usage of a certain Certificate Authority on a typical deployment over a production system, is to:
+A good practice for the creation and usage of a certain Certificate Authority on a typical deployment for a production system, is to:

-  (1) Create it within the organization system intended for internal use only.
+#.
+Create it within the organization system intended for internal use only.
-  (2) Generate/modify desired enclaves bearing in mind that:
+#.
+Generate/modify desired enclaves bearing in mind that:

-    * Not all the generated enclaves should be embarked into all target devices.
+    A. Not all the generated enclaves should be embarked into all target devices.
-    * A reasonable way to proceed would be having one enclave per application, allowing for a separation of concerns.
+    #.
+A reasonable way to proceed would be having one enclave per application, allowing for a separation of concerns.

-  (3) Ship ``public/`` alongside with corresponding ``enclaves/`` into the different remote production devices during setup.
+#.
+Ship ``public/`` alongside with corresponding ``enclaves/`` into the different remote production devices during setup.
-  (4) Keep and protect ``private/`` keys and/or certification requests in the organization.
+#.
+Keep and protect ``private/`` keys and/or certification requests in the organization.

-It is important to note that if ``private/`` files are lost, it won't be possible to change access permissions, adding or modifying security profiles anymore.
+It is important to note that if ``private/`` files are lost, it won't be possible to change access permissions, add or modify security profiles anymore.

 In addition, further practices may be taken into consideration: